Cy663/5800_notebooks/README.md

 TODO: ADD simple description for each notebook

-Feature Engineering: Holds notebooks for transforming and generating meaningful features from the data.(Xu)
+Feature Engineering: Holds notebooks for transforming and generating meaningful features from the data.(Zhuoyue and Xu)

 TODO: ADD simple description for each notebook